logotip4ik/paket/README.md

 ## Repo

-It should be a monorepo, currently only wip core is present.

 - [`core`](./core) (wip) C++ library to encrypt and decrypt, serialize and deserialize files and folders.
 This should be used by future frontend (native app) build with nim ?